software/python

 Python PEP-008: Style Guide for Python Code

-pylint, a Python syntax checker.
-Very verbose, use pylint -E (errors only) or at least pylint -r no
+syntax checker.
+Very verbose, use pylint -E (errors only) or at least

 For docstring documentation, refer to PEP-257 and the Sphinx documentation; specifically, document script functionality in a top level (above imports, below any hashbang) docstring.